 In this introductory course, students learn about the human body.
 Different systems and organs are explored and discussed.
 This class is a basic survey of the body and does not include advanced medical topics.

 Students are introduced to the fundamentals of counseling in this course.
 The different schools of therapy are covered.
 In addition to understanding counseling theory and history, students will learn counseling techniques.

 With an emphasis on specific behavioral modification techniques, like cognitive-behavior therapy, this class focuses on the standard methods of changing behavior.
 Practical skills that can be used to change behaviors are emphasized.

 According to the U.S. Bureau of Labor Statistics (BLS) an associate's degree alone may not be sufficient preparation for a career in counseling (www.bls.gov).
 The BLS says that most states require licensed counselors to hold a master's degree.
-However, the exact rules on what level of education is required for certain positions varies by position.
+However, the exact rules on the level of education required varies by position.
 Some associate's degree programs are designed specifically to prepare students in certain states for entry-level or internship positions related to addiction counseling.

 Continuing Education Information

 Though some careers are available to those with associate's degrees in addiction counseling, further education may be necessary or desired.
 The associate's degree program can help students prepare to transfer to bachelor's degree programs in addiction counseling, psychology or related fields like social work.
 After completing a bachelor's degree, some students may then go on to earn master's degrees in relevant fields, as well as pursue professional licensure or certification.